TedHusted/awake/awake.md/awake.md

 “The coincidence with his boss’s wheelchair is still weird,” says Tate.
 “That and the missing phone.”

 “Wheelchair?” asks Lieutenant Callahan.
-She is sitting behind an ancient wooden desks while the agents stand near the doorway.
+He is sitting behind an ancient wooden desk while the agents stand near the doorway.
 “Is this one of your tangents, Tate?”

-Tate looked Callahan directly in her green Irish eyes.
+Tate looked Callahan directly in his green Irish eyes.
 “His boss, Elena Vargas, uses a wheelchair,” says Tate slowly.
 “The night of Brent’s crash, Elena Vargas was tossed into an endless pool by her very high-end wheelchair.”

 “Endless pool?”